 By Merry Pateuk

-Merry Pateuk is vice president of industry engagement at PSCU.
-Since 1989, Merry has served in a wide range of senior leadership roles, each of which was critical to building the company’s reputation, brand and industry stature.
-Her efforts in various roles have helped take the company from a startup with a single line of business to an industry leader, servicing hundreds of credit unions nationwide with multiple product lines.
+Merry Pateuk is Senior Vice President, Industry Engagement at PSCU.
+Since 1989, Merry has served in a wide range of senior leadership roles at PSCU, each of which were critical to building the company’s reputation, brand and industry stature.
+Her efforts in various roles have helped take the company from a start-up with a single line of business to an industry leader, servicing hundreds of credit unions nationwide with multiple product lines.